Who's Behind Listverse?

 Recent research, however, has found that the virus wasn’t more aggressive or dangerous than any previous influenza epidemics.
 The primary reasons it was so deadly were overcrowding and poor hygiene due to the war.
 Many people around the world found themselves in cramped spaces like military barracks and refugee camps because of geopolitical conditions at that time, which allowed the virus to spread around far more easily than it would have otherwise.

 The Spanish flu has been a subject of study ever since it first struck, mostly due to how fast and deadly it was.
-In spite of all of our efforts trying to understand it, though, for the longest time, we had no idea about what caused it or what kind of virus it even was.
-That was until the 2000s, when some scientists isolated it and figured that recreating those conditions in the lab was the best course of action.
+Despite all of our efforts trying to understand it, though, for the longest time, we had no idea about what caused it or what kind of virus it even was.
+That was until the 2000s when some scientists isolated it and figured that recreating those conditions in the lab was the best course of action.

 In a move that could have gone very, very wrong for humanity, some researchers got samples from frozen bodies of the infected and sort of activated it in the lab to see what it does.
-They were surprised to find out that the virus was similar to the H5N1 bird flu virus, which had been responsible for a number of deaths in Asia the previous year.
+They were surprised to find out that the virus was similar to the H5N1 bird flu virus, which had been responsible for some deaths in Asia the previous year.

 One of the biggest concerns regarding the Spanish flu is that we don’t really know how to battle it, even with our modern medical technology.
 For one, various pathogens today are rapidly developing immunity against antibiotics and other medicines, largely owing to our overwhelming reliance on such medicines to cure even simple ailments.